Blank Canvas: My So-Called Artist's Journey: Characters

+Media

+Manga

 The individual chapters, referred to as "canvases", were serialized in Cocohana magazine between the inaugural January 2012 issue (sold on November 28, 2011) and the March 2015 issue (sold on January 28, 2015).
 They were later published by Shueisha in five tankōbon volumes.
 The third, fourth, and fifth volumes also included bonus "sketchbook" chapters.

+Live-action film

+A live-action film adaptation was announced on December 17, 2024.
+The film is produced by Warner Bros.
+Japan and directed by Kazuaki Seki, with the screenplay written by Higashimura and Date-san, and music composed by Yuki Munakata.
+It premiered in Japanese theaters on May 16, 2025.

 Reception

 The series was number five on the 2013 and 2014 Kono Manga ga Sugoi!
 Top 20 Manga for Female Readers surveys and number seven on the 2015 survey.
 It was number four in the 2013 Comic Natalie Grand Prize.
 In 2015, it won the eighth Manga Taishō Award, and was awarded the grand prize in the manga division by Japan's Agency for Cultural Affairs at the 19th Japan Media Arts Festival.

 Volume 2 sold 49,232 copies as of June 2013 and volume 3 sold 47,446 copies as of February 2014.